Hansade2005/pixel-pilot/STRIPE_SETUP_CURRENT_IMPLEMENTATION.md

    - Click "Select Pro Plan"
    - Complete Stripe checkout
    - Get redirected back to pricing page
-   - System automatically verifies payment via `/api/stripe/verify-session`
+   - System verifies payment via client-side completion and subscription polling
    - Your subscription is activated

 ### **What Should Work:**